glou/etch-a-sketch/README.md

 - I had to search often both about JS and CSS functions, properties, methods etc.

 In every project so far, people at TOP's discord server were very helpful and thoughtful.

-I thank particuarly "Rip Asstley" for helping me to figure out what was the performance issue I had to recreate the pad from the user's imput.
+I thank particuarly "Rip Asstley" for helping me to figure out what was the performance issue I had to recreate the pad from the user's input.